 We are pleased with the four-line shared plan on auto-refill, and our bill is $104/month (because of our high New York State taxes!)
 We all get unlimited talk and text, and we share 25 GB of data between four phones.
 We buy more data online when we need it (at $10+tax/5 GB) because we currently do not have home internet service.

 If you have questions about Total Wireless or about our experience with it, please contact us directly or add them to the comments below.
-If you want to support the Women Who Money website, you can use our affiliate link for Total Wireless too.
+If you want to support the Women Who Money website, please use our affiliate link for Total Wireless.
 It won’t cost you any more, and it will help support our website and our ability to answer more money questions!